mavdi/grunt-cucumberjs/README.md

 1. Features: number of passed/failed features
 2. Scenarios: number of passed/failed/pending scenarios.

 Please note that Pie Charts are available only for Bootstrap Theme.

-For more information take a look at [cucumber-html-reporter][9]
+### Tips

+For more info on Attaching Screenshots, Plain Texts, Pretty JSON to the HTML report, checkout the [cucumber-html-reporter][9]

 [1]: https://code.google.com/p/selenium/wiki/WebDriverJs "WebDriverJS"